Summary of Research for Fadi Aloul

 Wireless Communications

-1. PN Code Acquisition Using Boolean Satisfiability Techniques
+3. PN Code Acquisition Using Boolean Satisfiability Techniques

 F. Aloul and M. Tarhuni

-IEEE Wireless Communications & Networking Conference (WCNC), Budapest, Hungary, April 2009.
+IEEE Wireless Communications & Networking Conference (WCNC), Budapest, Hungary, 1-6, April 2009.

-FPGA routing
+FPGA Routing

 1. A Comparative Study of Two Boolean Formulations of FPGA Detailed Routing Constraints